- Environmental Incident Reporting

 In the unlikely event that a significant release did occur at a JEA facility, the fire department will notify those people in close proximity to the plant who could be exposed to the chemical.
 Fire department officials will instruct those individuals to evacuate the area until the chemical dissipates, or that they "shelter-in-place."
 Sheltering-in-place involves staying indoors with windows closed and heating, air conditioning and ventilating systems turned off.

-JEA uses three chemicals in quantities covered by RMP:
+JEA uses three chemicals in quantities covered by Risk Management Plan.

-- Sulfur dioxide is used in conjunction with chlorine at wastewater treatment plants.
-The sulfur dioxide helps to neutralize any extra chlorine in the treated wastewater before it leaves our wastewater plants.
+Used in conjunction with chlorine at wastewater treatment plants to neutralize any extra chlorine in the treated wastewater before it leaves our wastewater plants.

 Under most realistic scenarios, chlorine and sulfur dioxide can cause irritation of the nose and upper respiratory tract.
 Although propane is a flammable gas, it is unlikely to cause any consequences outside the plant.